RobertoTorino/RPCS3_Launchers/README.md

 # RPCS3 Launchers

-**Launchers for RPCS3, place the .exe inside the root folder where the rpcs3 executable is located.**
+**Launchers for RPCS3, place the .exe together with RPCS3_SetPriority.ps1 inside the root folder of RPCS3, where the rpcs3 executable is located.**
 **Run the .exe as Administrator, "right-click" and "run as..."**
 **Pressing the Escape button on your keyboard will kill all RPCS3 processes.**
 **Because I have a slow processor and noticed some lag in running games, for instance Tekken, this program also sets the cpu to realtime.**